5 Professional Reasons to Hire a Proofreader

-Freelancers in the literary field have been getting a bad-rep lately due to so many people taking on the challenge of accomplishing freelance work on the side.
+Freelancers in the literary field have been getting a bad rap lately due to so many people taking on the challenge of accomplishing freelance work on the side.
 This may seem like a good idea at first, but it can swiftly go wrong and make a freelancer unreliable because deliveries aren’t on time and they do not have a web presence because they feel they don’t have the time to create one.
-Not to mention the internet, and the freelance platforms within it, are filled with “professionals” who is just looking to make a quick buck instead of genuinely caring about their clients needs.
+Not to mention the internet, and the freelance platforms within it, are filled with “professionals” who are just looking to make a quick buck instead of genuinely caring about their client’s needs.
 However, out of a handful of people online who are not truly dedicated to their craft, there are HUNDREDS of genuine professionals out there who have taken the time to dedicate their lives to providing top-notch service.
 How do I know this?
 I am one of them.
 And I am here to put all your worries and concerns at ease by explaining why so many business owners, and freelance writers, are looking to hire a proofreader.
 Your happiness is my top priority!
 Always.

 1. First- Rate Content Proves Your Credibility As An Author Or Business Manager

 When potential clients are browsing your website, or reading your manuscript, they are often nervous about making the right decision on who to trust and invest their time and hard-earned money in.
 So they are constantly on the lookout for any scams or signs of unreliability.
-When a person sees obvious spelling errors, or missing words, in any kind of written work published by those who say there are professionals, their “Spidey-sense” starts tingling.
+When a person sees obvious spelling errors, or missing words, in any kind of written work published by those who say they are professionals, their “Spidey-sense” starts tingling.
 Quickly written, unpolished work, if a famous quality among scammers and those who are not completely committed to their clients.
 But, when you submit clean, polished, clear information that is easy to understand, your credibility is instantly boosted.
 Potential clients will view this as a sign of a committed, trustworthy, professional that cares about their goals.

 2. Friends & Family Often Do Not Catch Important Errors Due To The Lack Of Proofreading Knowledge